Originally posted in December 2018, updated and made even more awesome in March 2020

 - All about the omega 3 & 6 fats (EFAs)

 - When good fats turn bad

 - Recap summary of what you really need to know

 Fats can be a complex and confusing topic.
 What’s healthy, what’s not; how much should I have, do they make me fat, can heating them be dangerous, how much is too much?
 These and other questions will hopefully be answered here without too much complicated science.

 First of all, fats are NOT bad!
 As you will see in the following paragraphs, fats are absolutely essential to the functioning of virtually every system in your body.
-Without adequate dietary essential fatty acids, the following body systems and functions would be jeopardized – and that’s a lot of important stuff!
+Without adequate dietary essential fatty acids, every system in the body that relies on them would be jeopardized – and that’s a lot of important stuff!

 structure and function of all cells